JTVeiga/vuepress-deploy/docs/src/i40/README.md

 > Figure-x is about the simplified flow of information between station assets, integrator asset and PC-AAS asset.

+#### Simulation for Interoperability of Traditional Systems using OPC-UA

+Unified Architecture (OPC UA) is a service-oriented, platform-independent architecture that integrates all the functionality of classic OPC-UA.

+> Open Platform Communication (OPC) is a series of open standards and applications developed by the OPC Foundation, an international organization with a goal to develop a platform independent, secure and interoperable data exchange standard for automation.
+In 2008, the OPC Foundation published the Unified Architecture, which has the potential to be an integration standard for M2M, as a communication protocol defined by IEC62541.

+> The Unified Architecture (OPC UA) server can host the AAS and provide a semantic data space for each asset.
+For this, one can determine the specific data, identification, data capacity with its metadata, in the domain of that architecture.

+> Physical connection is the first phase of a Plug and Produce arrangement where the I4.0 component needs to be connected to a production system via wired or wireless methods.
+The connection process allows an asset to be identified by a Plug & Produce system to initiate automated process configuration.

+> The second step will be the generation of the OPC UA configuration file after creating the information model.
+It incorporates the information model for the field device, which encompasses the OPC UA Base Node Set, device mate specific node set, and the device information model.

+The framework protocols of OPC UA communication presented a structure of messages and characteristics of data transport that met the needs of integration between several manufacturers that made up the autonomous automated manufacturing cell.

+> PLCs (Programmable Logic Controllers) are an important control element in manufacturing configuration systems and there are many experts in the market who can interface and program such industrial computers.
+However, very few of them know how to connect PLCs to the IT world (e.g. cloud, augmented reality, mobile or web apps, etc.).

+> These devices can use wireless communication over standardised network protocols to communicate relevant data from each physical system back to a central server for monitoring and analysis.
+The results of this analysis can then be relayed back to the physical system to enable more autonomous operation, increase accuracy, improve maintenance and improve uptime.
+But the focus of this work is to achieve integration with AAS.

+For a practical demonstration of the integration of traditional industry systems to virtual components, we present the basic theoretical aspects and software tools that are used in educational case studies:

+> a) The Codesys or SoftPLC software will allow the simulation of the traditional PLC;
+> b) OPC Communicator - allows the generation of publish/subscriber messages
+> c) UA-Gateawy - used for standardization of OPC-UA protocols
+> d) OPC-UA Expert or NodeRED - for reading data and creating standard UA models.

+The studies deal with the control of systems, an environment for running the control system is needed:

+ > We will use a computer to simulate the PLC Control.
+As in [2] industry-PC can be turned into an automation system by a PLC runtime system, also known as a runtime system, which allows you to cyclically automate and control technical operations, process sequences, and similar procedures

 ### Second Step - Modeling of the virtual part of the AAS.

 After enabling the traditional systems to be perceived by the new I4.0 systems, it is necessary to design the AAS models.